 If you are injured in a nightclub because of negligence on the part of the nightclub owners, you may be entitled to claim damages.
 Cutting yourself on broken glass, slipping on uneven floor coverings or tripping on a hazard that was not visible due to poor lighting are all scenarios that could lead to a claim.

-How long after an injury can you claim?
+How long after an injury can you claim for accidents in a pub?

 When claiming against a bar or suing a nightclub for an injury, you need to adhere to the relevant time limits.
 In most cases, you’ll have 3-years to begin from the date you sustained your injury.